konscodes/dotfiles/.github/README.md

-# Install Oh my zsh! and sync the settings with GitHub
+# Track your dotfiles with Git and sync using bare repo

 > Get Oh My Zsh 👉 https://ohmyz.sh/